KenKundert/nestedtext/doc/file_format.rst

     comments and blank lines.
 An empty document corresponds to an empty value of unknown type.

 **Result**:

-    When a document is converted from *NestedText* the result is a hierarchical collection of dictionaries, lists and strings where all leaf values are strings.
-All dictionary keys are also strings.
+    When a document is converted from *NestedText* the result is a hierarchical collection of dictionaries, lists and strings.
+All dictionary keys are strings.